Toolkit for AI-Augmented Bio Research

 Model distribution and execution platforms.
 Hugging Face is the de facto distribution platform for open biology models.
 NVIDIA BioNeMo is a vendor-curated stack that bundles pre-trained models, inference infrastructure, and enterprise support; it saves setup time at the cost of a vendor relationship.
 For most teams, Hugging Face plus a workflow orchestrator and a GPU is sufficient.

-Code and notebook environments.
+Code, notebook, and scientific workbench environments.
 Jupyter remains the universal substrate for exploratory analysis.
 Quarto is increasingly used for publication-quality scientific documents and is the engine behind this handbook.
 Posit Workbench (formerly RStudio) is preferred by groups with an R-heavy stack.
+Claude Science is a beta AI workbench that connects Claude to literature search, data analysis, code execution, remote compute, and scientific applications (Anthropic, June 2026).
+Evaluate it as an integration layer: data boundary, logs, exported code or notebooks, package versions, and whether a scientist can rerun the analysis outside the chat.
 Use AI coding assistants (Claude, Cursor, Copilot) the same way you would use a fast colleague: pair-program, do not delegate verification.

 LLMs for literature, code, and hypothesis work.
 Claude, ChatGPT, and Gemini are the leading general-purpose options as of 2026.
 For literature-specific work, Elicit and Consensus are domain-tuned.
 For code-specific work, Cursor and GitHub Copilot integrate directly with the editor.
 Always verify cited claims against primary sources; LLMs hallucinate citations and statistics more often in biomedical content than in general code.